 “Then He said to them.
 The Sabbath was made for man, and not man for the Sabbath.
 So the Son of Man is Lord even of the Sabbath.”- Mark 2: 27-28.

 Because man sinned, God had to impose laws that were laborious and rigid so that man could work for his penance.
-Jesus came to break the chains of bondage of these laws and the power of sin and death for all mankind.
+Jesus came to break the chains of bondage of these laws and the power of sin and death for humanity.

 The Greatest Commandment